kaixin-wang/kaixin-wang.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to Kaixin's Personal Website!
+Welcome to Kaixin's Website!

-Kaixin is an undergraduate at University of California, Los Angeles (UCLA), majoring in Statistics and Applied Mathematics.
+I'm a senior undergraduate at University of California, Los Angeles (UCLA), majoring in Statistics and Applied Mathematics.

+My interests of study are Statistics, Data Science and Computer Science.

+My research interests are in machine learning (e.g., supervised learning), deep learning (e.g., convolutional network, reinforcement study, image recognition and natural language processing).